Skip to content

 Service area for PPIs

 Anywhere in Chester County, PA: West Chester, Exton, Downingtown, Malvern, Paoli, Coatesville, Phoenixville, Kennett Square, Oxford, Avondale, and beyond.
-We can also meet at dealer lots in adjacent counties on request — Delaware County and Montgomery County dealerships are common pickup points for Chester County buyers.
+Dealer lots in adjacent counties can also be arranged on request — Delaware County and Montgomery County dealerships are common pickup points for Chester County buyers.

 Booking

-We need: the seller's address, the car's year/make/model, the VIN if you have it (we run a basic recall and bulletin check), and a window the seller is OK with us showing up.
-24 hours' notice is ideal; we can sometimes do same-day for urgent situations.
+Required to book: the seller's address, the car's year/make/model, the VIN if available (a basic recall and bulletin check gets run from it), and a window the seller is OK with.
+24 hours' notice is ideal; same-day is sometimes possible for urgent situations.

 Book a pre-purchase inspection